waybyte/example-spi/README.md

-# Logicrom SDK - Hardware SPI driver example
+# Logicrom OpenCPU SDK - Hardware SPI driver example

 ## How to build